 Our diverse team is highly experienced at dealing with key issues within counter-terrorism relating to gender, peace-building, engagement with terrorists, and victims of terrorism.

-EBRO advises states on post-conflict (and during conflict) peace-building mechanisms and transitional justice.
-The experts in the EBRO’s consultant network have participated in many national and regional judicial tribunals, commissions for truth and reconciliation, reparation and compensation schemes, decommissioning processes, tracing missing persons, and commissions for the repatriation of human remains.
+EBRO advises states on conflict justice, and (during conflict) peace-building mechanisms and transitional justice.
+The experts in the EBRO’s consultant network have participated in/advised on many national,regional and international judicial special tribunals, commissions for truth and reconciliation, reparations commissions, and decommissioning processes.

 Post-conflict transitional government (development and state building)

-EBRO can advise on, devise and implement bespoke strategies for post-conflict stability and enduring peace.
+EBRO advises on the creation and implementation of bespoke strategies for post-conflict stability and enduring peace.
 The sustainability of peace requires focus not only on the peace process and transitional arrangements (both relating to government and justice) but also on state building.
-The country must develop in tandem with the peace process, both in terms of its institutions, policy and economy (See Development and Economic Stability), but also in terms of its civil society.
+The country must develop in tandem with the peace process, in terms of its institutions, policy and economy but also in terms of its civil society.

 Human rights